mdkma/biometrics-exam-questions/README.md

 * accuracy decreases when users wear eyeglass, obscured by eyelashes, lenses/reflections
 * any unusual lighting situations may affect the ability of the camera to acquire its subject

+### 13-A1

+>Please compare the features between two kinds of biometrics: Back Vein and Palmprint, and then explain which one is more accurate, why?

+Features of Palmprint: Lec10-14

+Geometry features: finger width; length, width, thickness and area of a palm

+Texture Feature

+Line Features: principal lines and wrinkles

+Point Features: minutiae point; delta point; datum point

+Palm Vein

 ### 16-A3